caltechlibrary/newt/README.md

 > Wait, what about my custom metadata needs?

 That role can be filled by a JSON data source.
 In the second Newt prototype our focus is on using Postgres+PostgREST as that JSON data source.
 Newt's code generator lends a hand here.
 Using Newt's YAML file the code generator can generate SQL for setting up Postgres+PostgREST, the SQL for managing your objects and the configuration file for PostgREST.
 Additionally Newt's code generator can render Mustache templates too.
 Between the SQL and Mustache templates you have the basic CRUD-L[^12] operations used to manage metadata.
-Off the self software with the Newt generator, router and template service provides the core features for building LAM applications.
+Off the self software with the Newt generator, router and template service provides the core features for building GLAM applications.

 ## Does Newt clean my house or make cocktails?

 Newt is a narrowly focused rapid application development toolbox.
 Newt will not clean your house or make a cocktail.
 Additionally it does not support the class of web applications that handle file uploads.
 That means it is not a replacement for Drupal, WordPress, Islandora, etc. Newt is for building applications more in line with ArchivesSpace but with simpler data models.
 If you need file upload support Newt is not the right solution at this time.

 Newt applications are well suited to interacting with other applications that provide a JSON API.
 A service with a JSON API can be treated as a JSON data source.
 A JSON data source can easily be run through a pipeline.
-Many LAM applications like ArchivesSpace and Invenio RDM provide JSON API.
+Many GLAM applications like ArchivesSpace and Invenio RDM provide JSON API.
 It is possible to extended those systems by creating simpler services that can talk to those JSON data sources.
 Newt is well suited to this "development at the edges" approach.

 What if those systems aren't available on localhost?
 In that case you need to provide a proxy from these services to localhost (e.g. via Apache 2, NGINX or Python script).
 You would write your Newt YAML file pointing at the localhost end point.
 This approach can be used to integrated external systems like ORCID, ROR, CrossRef, DataCite, Open Alex, Pub Med Central.